Develop a list of programs

 - Fees for requesting transcripts

-- Cost of test preparation courses
+- Cost of test preparation courses and materials

 - Travel expenses to visit campuses

 Based on your budget and qualifications, determine the to which you will apply.
 Consider applying to at least one prestigious or highly competitive school and one large university that offers many programs and accepts a large number of students.
 Eliminate schools that you know you will never really attend.
 Don’t waste your time, energy, and money.

 Then, rank the schools according to your first, second, third, fourth choice, etc. and according to your probability of being accepted.
 Make a final list.
 Begin the formal application process.